Rodrigo Lara: Minister of Justice

 In August 1983, Lara, who belonged to the New Liberalism created by him and Luis Carlos Galán, was appointed by President Belisario Betancur as Minister of Justice, replacing Bernardo Gaitán Mahecha.
 Lara, together with Galán, publicly denounced the drug cartels, especially in Medellín, where the cartel was led by Escobar.
 When Escobar was elected to the Congress, Lara denounced him, citing his connection to drug cartels.
 Lara also exposed Escobar and the cartel for influencing politics and sports through corruption.
 This triggered a trap set by some politicians, drug dealers, and journalists who were threatened by the explosive growth of Lara in government and especially in the fight against drug trafficking.
 Jairo Ortega, Escobar's ally in Congress, presented a check (eventually shown to have been falsified) to the chamber, supposedly drawn by known drug trafficker Evaristo Porras.
-This, in addition to a recorded conversation between Lara and Porras, caused many to question Lara's legitimacy.
-President Betancur, however, dismissed the allegations and retained Lara in office.

 After the alleged link between Lara and the drug cartels was discredited, the government began uncovering the shadowy dealings of the Medellín Cartel, specifically Escobar.
 Escobar was expelled from the Congress and his U.S. visa cancelled.
 The Minister went further, reviving criminal charges against Escobar and other drug lords, such as Carlos Lehder.
-Lara also ordered the seizure of hundreds of planes and properties that were allegedly used for the production and distribution of illegal substances.
-While Congress debated approving an extradition treaty with the United States, Escobar and his allies sought to solve their problems by physically eliminating Lara.

-Assassination
+Lara also ordered the seizure of 250 of Escobar's planes, while Congress was debating the approval of the extradition.
+He also relied on Colonel Jaime Ramírez to uncover the complex coca laboratories of Tranquilandia and Villacoca, located in the jungles of southern Colombia, a fact that was made public on March 28, 1984.

+Death

+Both Lara and his family were the target of constant death threats.
+The American ambassador Lewis Arthur Tambs had offered him a bulletproof vest and an armored car, but Lara refused the car.
+Knowing of the threats, Betancur considered appointing Lara ambassador to Czechoslovakia, a position that Lara accepted and would have taken up on May 12, 1984.
+On April 30, 1984, Rodrigo Lara Bonilla was in his 1976 Mercedes-Benz W123, on 127th Street north of Bogotá after passing through the Autopista Norte towards the Recreo de los Frailes neighborhood where he lived with his family, when Byron Velasquez and Ivan Dario Guisado drove past his SUV convoy on a Yamaha motorcycle.
+Guisado shot a Mac-10 (.45 ACP caliber) through the window, hitting him multiple times.